-Placebo N=302 n (%) Rivastigmine transdermal patch 10 cm 2 N=291 n (%) Rivastigmine transdermal patch 20 cm 2 N=303 n (%)

-General disorders and Administration Site Conditions 12 (4.0) 24 (8.2) 31 (10.2)

-Application site skin 0 (0) 2 (0.7) 0 (0)

-irritation 0 (0) 2 (0.7) 0 (0)

-Application site pruritus 1 (0.3) 1 (0.3) 3 (1.0)

-Application site erythema 1 (0.3) 1 (0.3) 4 (1.3)

-Skin and subcutaneous Disorders 16 (6.3) 20 (6.9) 11 (3.6)
+Placebo N=302 n (%) Rivastigmine transdermal patch 10 cm 2 N=291 n (%) Rivastigmine transdermal patch 20 cm 2 N=303 n (%) General Disorders and Administration Site Conditions 12 (4.0) 24 (8.2) 31 (10.2) Application site irritation 0 (0) 2 (0.7) 0 (0) Application site pruritus 1 (0.3) 1 (0.3) 3 (1.0) Application site erythema 1 (0.3) 1 (0.3) 4 (1.3) Skin and Subcutaneous Tissue Disorders 16 (6.3) 20 (6.9) 11 (3.6) Pruritus/pruritus generalized 1 (0.3) 4 (1.4) 2 (0.7) Erythema 1 (0.3) 2 (0.7) 0 (0) Rash 1 (0.3) 3 (1.0) 0 (0)

-Pruritus/pruritus

-generalized 1 (0.3) 4 (1.4) 2 (0.7)

-Erythema 1 (0.3) 2 (0.7) 0 (0)

-Rash 1 (0.3) 3 (1.0) 0 (0)

-In one crossover trial in 40 healthy volunteers, the application of the patch to the abdomen or outer thigh was more likely to result in skin irritation (mild to moderate erythema), whereas application to the upper arm and chest was less likely to cause skin irritation when compared to application to the upper back (see also ACTIONS AND CLINCAL PHARMACOLOGY, - Absorption, for effect of application site on plasma concentrations).
+Table 4 - Skin reaction adverse events (> 1 patient in any group) in the 24-Week Clinical Trial Conducted with Rivastigmine transdermal patch in Patients with Mild to Moderate Alzheimer's Disease In one crossover trial in 40 healthy volunteers, the application of the patch to the abdomen or outer thigh was more likely to result in skin irritation (mild to moderate erythema), whereas application to the upper arm and chest was less likely to cause skin irritation when compared to application to the upper back (see also 10 CLINICAL PHARMACOLOGY, Pharmacokinetics, Absorption) for effect of application site on plasma concentrations.

-Cerebrovascular Accident:

-In the 24-week placebo controlled clinical trial involving mild to moderate Alzheimer's disease patients treated with rivastigmine cerebrovascular accident occurred in 1.0% of patients treated with rivastigmine transdermal patch 20 cm2, 0.7% of patients treated with rivastigmine transdermal patch 10 cm2 and 0.3% of patients treated with placebo.
+Cerebrovascular Accident: In the 24-week placebo controlled clinical trial involving mild to moderate Alzheimer's disease patients treated with rivastigmine transdermal patch cerebrovascular accident occurred in 1.0% of patients treated with rivastigmine transdermal patch 20 cm2, 0.7% of patients treated with rivastigmine transdermal patch 10 cm2 and 0.3% of patients treated with placebo.
 The events were fatal in the rivastigmine transdermal patch 10 cm2 and placebo groups.
 A lower frequency of cerebrovascular accident was observed in the controlled clinical trials involving patients with mild to moderate Alzheimer's disease who were treated with rivastigmine capsules.